 – design and develop future projects on the topic.

-Please notice that there will be written “not possible” in your enrollment because you haven’t got my permission to enroll yet.
-You have to ask for the exception.
+Please notice that there will be written “not possible” in your enrollment because you haven’t got my permission to enrol yet.
+You have to ask for an exception.
 Then, I will give you permission soon, don’t worry.
-Also, there is no enrollment into seminar groups.
+Also, there is no enrollment in seminar groups.
 All you need to do is just register, ask for the exception and wait for the approval.

-You can also write a few words/sentences about you and your expectations to the form for the exception; it would help me prepare the content of the course better for you.
+You can also write a few words/sentences about yourself and your expectations to the form for the exception; it would help me prepare the content of the course better for you.

-If you are an Erasmus+ student and decide to enroll on the course, you need to change your learning agreement.
+If you are an Erasmus+ student and decide to enrol after you already filled your LA, you can still change it.
 Don’t worry, a lot of students change their agreements after arrival.
 You can make changes within the first two weeks after the semester starts.

 First, you make your changes in IS and then on the paper (Changes to Learning Agreement).
 The new agreement needs to be signed by you and your departmental (or CZS) coordinator and uploaded online application.